valerio-oliveira/dataops-trail/README.md

 ---

+### Load balancing with HAProxy

+The main resource on the service host is HAProxy load balancer.
+All requests to the application cluster are made through it.

+In this project there are six application instances, three in each Region.
+It is possible to monitor the application cluster health by using the HAProxy statistics report.
+In this project it is on "http://ServiceHostAddress:81/stats".

+---

 ### Monitoring with Zabbix and Grafana

-As monitoring is one of database administrator's main responsibilities, I'm currently wirking on Zabbix and Grafana instalations on the service cluster.
+As monitoring is one of database administrator's main responsibilities, I'm currently working on Zabbix and Grafana instalation playbooks.

 ## Running tests

 As a way to validate the the cluster's efficiency, I have written a simple test application running on multiple threads, each one sending a certain number of requests to the Web application.
+The result was the interesting detection of limitations to processing requests.

 > HAProxy load average test with 4 threads: